szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This component contains the same fixes as Tresset's deathbringer assault component.
 No need to use both.

-**Component 1647:** Make Shar-Teel especially effective when fighting male-gendered opponents
+### Make Shar-Teel especially effective when fighting male-gendered opponents (1647)

 This component makes Shar-Teel's effectiveness vs. males fit her hate and boasting.
 A bit gimmicky, but it's very amusing to me: